Bryan Cutler

 Bryan Dean Cutler (born 1975) is an American politician and former Speaker of the Pennsylvania House of Representatives.
 A Republican, Cutler represents the 100th legislative district of the Pennsylvania House of Representatives.
 He was first elected in 2006, defeating incumbent Gibson C. Armstrong.
 He was elected House Majority Leader after the 2018 elections, and he became Speaker on June 22, 2020, after the resignation of Mike Turzai.
+Cutler remained speaker until Republicans lost the 2022 election and later stepped down from leadership after a similar defeat in 2024.
+He announced his retirement from the state House in 2025.

 Early life and career

 Cutler was born in 1975 in Lancaster County, Pennsylvania, the son of Joyce and Gary Cutler.
 He graduated from Solanco High School in 1993.
 Cutler earned certification from Lancaster School of Radiology in 1995 and received a bachelor of science degree from Lebanon Valley College in 2001.
 In 2006, he earned a juris doctor degree from Widener University School of Law.
 Cutler also has a certificate in health care from Widener.
 He worked as an X-ray technologist at Lancaster Regional Medical Center and as a Manager of Support Services at Lancaster General Hospital.

 Cutler served on the Drumore Township Planning Commission.